Integrity and

 not disturb

-When you think that something you did was
+you think that something you did was disrespectful and destructive you need to

-disrespectful and destructive, recognize the gravity of it, even though other
+recognize the gravity of that disrespect and destructiveness, even though other

 actions that you do are good.